 His father was Coachman to the Hon.
 Alfred Talbot at Little Gaddesden House and the family lived at Home Farm Lodge.

 Godfrey’s siblings were:

-On 10th May 1897 Godfrey Bunn, an Infant aged 3 years and 1 month, was entered on the Registers of Little Gaddesden School.
+On 10th May 1897 Godfrey Bunn, an Infant aged 3 years and 1 month, started at Little Gaddesden School.
 An epidemic of Mumps affected the school that autumn, to which Ellen succumbed on 10th November and Godfrey on 1st December.

 Little Gaddesden School had an annual Diocesan Inspection, during which the children were examined in Religious Knowledge.
 The children who distinguished themselves in this examination in January 1901 included Godfrey and his sister Elsie.